elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 fields?
 We'll not only have to update our application, but also update our database.

-For our players to be able to sign up, we'll add a couple more fields:
+Let's add a couple of new fields for our player accounts:

 - `display_name`
 - `password`
 - `password_digest`

-We can use a `display_name` field so players can display something other than their `username` inside a game.
+We'll use a `display_name` field so players can display something other than their `username` inside a game.
 We'll also create a "virtual" field called `password` that users will enter on the sign up form.
 But we'll only use the `password_digest` field to store a secure hash for user passwords, so we're never storing the `password` field in plain text.

+## Updating the Player Schema

 Let's update the `lib/platform/accounts/player.ex` file with the following: